antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 }
 ```

 For a new codebase, the library is surprisingly complete.
-It includes all the filters you'd expect to treat images, and even includes very comprehensive support for reading and writing [EXIF tags](https://en.wikipedia.org/wiki/Exif):
+It includes all the filters you'd expect to treat images, and even includes very comprehensive support for reading and writing [EXIF tags](https://en.wikipedia.org/wiki/Exif) that is shared with ImageMagick.NET:

 ```csharp
 var exif = image.ExifProfile;